denley/preferencebinder/README.md

 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-PreferenceInjector-brightgreen.svg?style=flat)](https://android-arsenal.com/details/1/1569)

 # PreferenceInjector
-A SharedPreferences injection library for Android.
+A SharedPreferences "injection" library for Android.
 Using annotation processing, this library makes it easy to load SharedPreferences values and listen for changes.

 How to Use
 -------

-#### Injecting Preference Values
+#### Loading Preference Values
-Use the `@InjectPreference` annotation to retrieve and inject preference values.
+Use the `@InjectPreference` annotation to retrieve and initialize ("inject") preference values.

 It can be used on any field, like so:
 ```java